Brett-Anderson-Software-Solutions/JustFixIt-App-Project/Business Analysis.md

 # 1. Introduction
 ## 1. Business purpose
+  * JustFixIt is a residential remodeling company local to Southwest Florida.
+The business consistently has multiple jobs at different stages happening simultaneously.
+Due to this, the business has much of its resources spread among various job sites, trailers, a central shop, etc. at any given time.
+Typically, when supplies are requested on a job site, the site supervisor makes a trip to the nearest hardware store to pick up these supplies.
+Most of the new supplies being purchased on a daily basis are readily available within the company's inventory, yet there is currently no available method for employees to check the company's inventory from a single point of access.
+This causes much of the available inventory to get "buried" or become lost or forgotten, therefore causing these in-house supplies to not be completely consumed.
+This reduces efficiency and increase costs.
+The business needs a central, single point of access inventory management system to reduce operating costs, increase efficiency of supply usage, and increase overall operational productivity.
 ## 2. Business scope
+  * The domain of operation is residential remodeling, or more generally, construction.
+The acquisition, storage, and deployment of resources and supplies to various job sites is a large part of ensuring operational efficiency of the business.
+Employees on the various job sites can get jobs done faster if resources are readily available and their location is known.
+The proposed system will provide a single point of access to the company's inventory at any given time, allowing employees to track and record inventory as it moves.
+This will allow supervisors to make informed decisions on how to source supplies as they are needed, making the process of sourcing supplies more efficient and cost effective.
 ## 3. Overview
+  * The owner of the business as well as the site supervisors participate directly in the process of sourcing supplies for the various job sites on a daily basis.
+There is a constant issue of operations halting due to lack of resources to complete jobs.
+Therefore, there is a repeated cycle of supervisors constantly going to hardware stores to puchase new supplies rather than sourcing them from the business' inventory.
 ## 4. Definitions
 ## 5. Major stakeholders
 # 2. References